istio/istio.io/content/docs/tutorial/rate-limiting-with-istio.md

     prevent overloading it or abusing its computing resources and its billing budget.
 You also do not want the excessive traffic to propagate to further microservices, in this case to the `ratings` service.

 1. Enable Istio rate limiting.
-Performs the steps below.
+Perform the steps below.
 There is no need to understand the steps, if you want to understand what exactly the steps configure, read the [Enabling Rate Limits](/docs/tasks/policy-enforcement/rate-limiting/) task.